 - Your lawyer and CPA can strategize with you to design the overall financing package.

-The topic of taking your company public is covered in a following session.
-This session will cover the following advantages of being publicly owned when buying a business:
+The topic of taking your company public is covered later in this course.
+Session 13 Public Ownership will cover the following advantages of being publicly owned when buying a business:

 - You are in a much better position to raise money for acquisitions through the sale of your securities.